 Most breeders agree to release their pups at around the 8 week old stage.
-So you need to be aware that the pup is not going to have been away from it’s litter mates before, and will probably still been with it’s mother as little as 3 weeks ago, so be prepared for some initial nerves when you get it home.
+So you need to be aware that the pup is not going to have been away from its litter mates before, and will probably still have been with its mother as little as 3 weeks ago, so be prepared for some initial nerves when you get it home.

 One of the best ways to acclimatise a new pup, is to ask the breeder to provide you with something containing the scent of both the mother, and litter mates, a blanket usually does the trick.
-It is important to always keep in mind how much of an upheaval has taken part in the little pups short life, by coming to live with you, so do try to be as patient as possible.
+It is important to always keep in mind how great an upheaval has taken place in the little pups short life, by coming to live with you, so do try to be as patient as possible.

-It is EXTREMELY important not to exercise your pup too often during the crucial developing period between 3 to eight months, too much exercise will stop the pups bones from forming properly and thus cause the dog problems in later life, such as arthritis.
-This is not to say you should not exercise the pup at all, but you will tend to find pups will give themselves plenty of exercise themselves as the play.
+It is EXTREMELY important not to exercise your pup too often during the crucial development period between 3 to 8 months, too much exercise will stop the pups bones from forming properly and thus cause the dog problems in later life, such as arthritis.
+This is not to say you should not exercise the pup at all, but you will tend to find pups will give themselves plenty of exercise themselves as they play.

 Puppy Preschool and Training

 Training is important for you and your dog.
 Start early – we recommend Puppy Preschool.
 It is usually a 4 week course run in Veterinary Clinics.
 Early intervention is crucial for socialisation and education, and what’s more it’s fun.

 Training is an on-going commitment.
 We firmly believe in Basic and Advanced training courses as a follow-up to Puppy Preschool.